Pyromagne/Reverie-Journal/README.md

 # Reverie Journal - Dream Tracker Application
-(The development of this software is temporary inactive)
+(The development of this app is temporary inactive)